chynapb/changeBackground/README.md

 # Change Background Color
 <div>
-Click on the button ane each time the page's background color will change.
+Click on the button and the page's background color will change.
 </div>